Stuart Myall: Coaching and managerial career

 In the late 1990s and early 2000s, Myall spent time in the US, coaching children in Atlanta and Chicago.
 As of April 2022, he was manager of Eastbourne Town Vets.

 Personal life

 During a Q&A for a Brentford matchday programme in September 1997, Myall revealed he supported Liverpool as a boy.
-Myall worked office jobs in the early 2000s, but was inspired to become a PE teacher and enrolled on a course at Brighton University in 2002, graduating with a PE degree in 2005.
+Myall worked office jobs in the early 2000s, including as a computer retail salesman in London.
+He was inspired to become a PE teacher and enrolled on a course at Brighton University in 2002, from which he graduated with a PE degree in 2005.
 He worked as a Head of department at a state school in Lambeth and later emigrated to Kuala Lumpur.
 Myall moved from Kuala Lumpur to take up the position of Head of Secondary Physical Education at the Discovery Bay International School in Hong Kong.
 He moved back to Britain in 2015 to become a Head of Section and teacher of sport at Gildredge House Free School in his hometown, Eastbourne.